Peter Løvenkrands

-Club
+Club career

 Akademisk Boldklub

 Born in Hørsholm, Løvenkrands signed his first professional contract with Danish Superliga club Akademisk Boldklub (AB) in February 1998.
 He made his Superliga debut in July 1998, and was quickly touted as a future Danish national team player by his manager Christian Andersen.
 He was a part of the 1999 Danish Cup-winning AB team, though he did not play in the final against Aalborg BK.

 Rangers

-Løvenkrands joined Scottish club Rangers for £1.3 million in June 2000.
+Løvenkrands joined Scottish club Rangers for £1.4 million in June 2000.
 He went on to play 182 games for Rangers, winning two Scottish Premier League championships.
 He scored 54 goals for Rangers, including a last-minute winner against Old Firm rivals Celtic in the 2002 Scottish Cup Final.
 During his time at Rangers, he was often played out of position as a left winger instead of his natural position of centre forward.
 He played the 2005–06 season in the centre forward position, as well as on the left wing, and had his highest-scoring season at Rangers.

 In August 2005, he trialled for English Premier League club Middlesbrough, but decided not to move.
 He started the 2005–06 season still with Rangers.
 He played an important role in Rangers' run to the last 16 of the UEFA Champions League, scoring four goals during the 2005–06 campaign.
 In the group stage, he opened the scoring in the 3–2 win against Porto, and with his goal in the 1–1 draw against Inter Milan he secured Rangers' progression to the knock-out round.
 In the round of 16, he scored in both the home and away game, though Rangers were eventually eliminated by Villarreal on the away goals rule.
 He netted a total of fourteen goals during the 2005–06 SPL season, the highest tally of his Ibrox career.